Yandex Cloud

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-1. View the description of the CLI command to update a cluster:
+1. See the description of the CLI command for updating a cluster:

 yc managed-postgresql cluster update --help

-2. Set the maximum storage size and conditions for its increase in the update cluster command.
+2. In the cluster update command, specify the maximum storage size and the conditions for autoscaling.

-Make sure the maximum storage size is greater than the disk_size value in the cluster properties.
-The percentage for immediate increase should be higher than that for increase during the next maintenance window.
+Make sure the maximum storage size is greater than the disk_size cluster setting.
+The storage usage percentage triggering an immediate increase should be higher than the percentage scheduling an increase for the next maintenance window.

 yc managed-postgresql cluster update <cluster_ID_or_name> \